wbamberg/idl-reference/docs/nsICacheEntry.md

 to exchange the entry this method is called on for the newly created.
 Used on 200 responses to conditional requests.

-@param aMemoryOnly
-   - whether the entry is to be created as memory/only regardless how
-     the entry being recreated persistence is set
-@returns
-   - an entry that can be used to write to
-@throws
-   - NS_ERROR_NOT_AVAILABLE when the entry cannot be from some reason
-     recreated for write

 #### Parameters ####